learn-co-curriculum/phase-0-pac-3-intro-to-functions/README.md

 addition but we can't do anything with the result, which makes it pretty useless.
 Be sure to add the `return` keyword back in.

+Setting up your function to return a value means that value is available to be used elsewhere in your program.
 So how might we use the return value of our `add()` function?
 Let's say we're creating a simple calculator function.
-You can imagine how it might work:
+A high-level outline of how it could work might be:

 1. the calculator function asks the user to enter two numbers they want to be added together,
 2. the values are stored into variables (`num1` and `num2`, perhaps),